Nashville Area Chamber of Commerce

 - Ability to manage multiple projects and the work of multiple staff.

 - Strong organizational skills and ability to meet deadlines, manage multiple tasks, and work with internal and external stakeholders simultaneously.

 - Self-motivated with the ability to work with little supervision.

 - Ability to work outside normal business hours.

-The current benefit package includes basic group life insurance, short term disability, long term disability, and holidays.
-In addition, the Chamber offers health insurance at standard Chamber rate, dental coverage at the standard Chamber rate, vision coverage at the standard Chamber rate, and eligibility for the 401(k) program.
+The current benefit package includes basic group life insurance, short-term disability, long-term disability, and paid holidays.
+In addition, the Chamber offers health insurance at the standard Chamber rate, dental coverage at the standard Chamber rate, vision coverage at the standard Chamber rate, and eligibility for the 401(k) program.